olim7t/mongo-scala/prez/slides/slides.md

 > A general-purpose programmming language designed to express common programming patterns in a concise, elegant, and type-safe way.

+* runs on the JVM (and .Net)
-* blends object & functional
+* blends object & functional, statically typed
 * expressive
-* runs on the JVM (and .Net)

 !SLIDE subsection incremental
 # Your experience in Scala?

 * use it at work
-* use it at home
+* would like to use it at work
 * never tried